 - About neutral position

-- L Driver's Mirror
+- L driver's mirror

 - R front passenger mirror

-- And folding both exterior mirrors
+- And folding both outside mirrors

 The reflective surface of the mirror is set to the desired position by pressing the corresponding side of the large-format button C with arrows printed on it.